panoptic-labs/docs/docs/faq/faq.md

 <details id="wen-launch">
 <summary>Wen launch?</summary>
-Panoptic is launching on Ethereum mainnet the summer of 2024, followed by other EVM-compatible chains.
+Panoptic is launching on the Ethereum mainnet in Fall 2024, followed by other EVM-compatible chains.
 See our <a href="https://panoptic.xyz/docs/roadmap">roadmap</a>.
 </details>

 <details id="how-does-liquidity-in-uniswap-benefit-panoptic">